Family of man left paralyzed after traffic stop files $75 million lawsuit against Prince George’s County

 The lawsuit, which also names former Prince George’s County police corporal Bryant W. Strong as a co-defendant, alleges Strong used excessive force on Oct.
 17, 2019, when he slammed Ward-Blake to the ground after pulling the 24-year-old over for driving a car with expired tags.
-Ward-Blake’s girlfriend and her 6-year-old daughter were in the car at the time.
+Ward-Blake’s girlfriend arrived at the scene later but her 6-year-old daughter was in the car the entire time.

 Officials said Ward-Blake became agitated during the traffic stop and tried to flee as officers removed him from the car and handcuffed him.
 That move, officials said, prompted Strong to pull him to the ground.
 Ward-Blake hit his head on the ground, his attorneys said, breaking vertebrae in his neck and spine and leaving him paralyzed from the chest down.